 Project Management: Planning, execution, and evaluation of projects

 What To Expect?

 Support.
 Every instructor and staff member is committed to helping you graduate.
-Whether it's a extra tutoring or some inspiration to finish that project, we are ready to help you achieve your career goals.
+Whether it's extra tutoring or some inspiration to finish that project, we are ready to help you achieve your career goals.